kyledross/Octavi_IFR-1/readme.md

 This script allows the use of the Octavi IFR-1 device with the Linux version of X-Plane through the use of the FlyWithLua plugin.
 For Windows-based installations of X-Plane, there are other plugins available for the Octavi IFR-1 device.
 See the Octavi website for more information.

-_Note: This project is not affiliated with, nor supported by, Octavi GmbH or Laminar Research.
-This is a community effort._
+_Note: This project is not affiliated with, nor supported by, Octavi GmbH or Laminar Research._

 ### What is the Octavi IFR-1?
 The Octavi IFR-1 is a compact and versatile USB controller designed to enhance flight simulators, such as X-Plane 12.
 It allows you to manage key aircraft instruments without relying on a mouse.